Black Sabbath: 1990–1992: Dio rejoins and Dehumanizer

-While on his Lock Up the Wolves U.S. tour in August 1990, former Sabbath vocalist Ronnie James Dio was joined onstage at the Roy Wilkins Auditorium by Geezer Butler to perform "Neon Knights".
+While on his Lock Up the Wolves US tour in August 1990, former Sabbath vocalist Ronnie James Dio was joined onstage at the Roy Wilkins Auditorium by Geezer Butler to perform "Neon Knights".
 Following the show, the two expressed interest in rejoining Sabbath.
 Butler convinced Iommi, who in turn broke up the current line-up, dismissing vocalist Tony Martin and bassist Neil Murray.
 "I do regret that in a lot of ways," Iommi said.
 "We were at a good point then.
 We decided to [reunite with Dio] and I don't even know why, really.
 There's the financial aspect, but that wasn't it.
 I seemed to think maybe we could recapture something we had."

 Dio and Butler joined Iommi and Cozy Powell in autumn 1990 to begin the next Sabbath release.
 While rehearsing in November, Powell suffered a broken hip when his horse died and fell on the drummer's legs.
 Unable to complete the album, Powell was replaced by former drummer Vinny Appice, reuniting the Mob Rules line-up, and the band entered the studio with producer Reinhold Mack.
 The year-long recording was plagued with problems, primarily stemming from writing tension between Iommi and Dio.
 Songs were rewritten multiple times.
 "It was just hard work," Iommi said.
 "We took too long on it, that album cost us a million dollars, which is bloody ridiculous."
 Dio recalled the album as difficult, but worth the effort: "It was something we had to really wring out of ourselves, but I think that's why it works.
 Sometimes you need that kind of tension, or else you end up making the Christmas album".